albar965/littlenavmap-manual/src/en/TUTORIALS.rst

 To have a clean common base, I recommend the following:

 -  Select ``Window`` -> :ref:`reset-layout-menu` and :ref:`reset-tabs-menu` to get all the dock
-   windows back into their default place.
+   windows and tabs back into their default place.
 -  Use the map theme ``OpenStreetMap`` in menu ``View`` -> :ref:`theme-menu`.
 -  Reset the map display settings in ``View`` -> :ref:`reset-display-settings` to make sure that all needed features are shown on the map.